SiChiTong/TastyLib/README.md

     |:-----:|:----:|:-------:|
     |Makefile|Makefile|Visual Studio Project|

-4. All executables(benchmarks and unit tests) will be generated in the `bin` directory.
+4. All executables will be generated in the `bin` directory.
 To run all unit tests together, use command below:

     ```bash
     $ ctest --verbose